BORDERLINE PERSONALITY CLIENT

 me be clear; I do not 'treat' Borderline Personality Disorder.

-and disconnection/dissociation from emotions that have spawned
+and disconnection from emotions and senses, that have spawned

 are not "bad people."
 Their lifelong

-acting-out episodes and distancing behaviors in even potentially
+episodes and distancing behaviors in even potentially

-trauma, personality disorder features are eliminated.
+issues, personality disorder features are eliminated.
 It's certainly

 standard or traditional therapies.